-17.1.39.
+17.1.51.
 Key Refresh and Retirement

 All cryptographic keys have a limited useful life after which the key should be replaced or retired.
 Typically the useful life of the cryptographic key (cryptoperiod) is use, product and situation dependant.
 Product guidance is the best source of information on establishing cryptoperiods for individual products.
 A more practical control is the use of data, disk or volume encryption where key changes are more easily managed.
 Selection of cryptoperiods should be based on a risk assessment.
+Refer also to section 17.9 - Key Management.

-- 17.1.39.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD establish cryptoperiods for all keys and cryptographic implementations in their systems and operations. - 17.1.39.C.02.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD use risk assessment techniques and guidance to establish cryptoperiods. - 17.1.39.C.03.
-Control: System Classification(s): All Classifications; Compliance: MUST

-Agencies MUST consult with the GCSB for the key management requirements for HGCE.
+- 17.1.51.C.01.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD establish cryptoperiods for all keys and cryptographic implementations in their systems and operations. - 17.1.51.C.02.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD use risk assessment techniques and guidance to establish cryptoperiods. - 17.1.51.C.03.
+Control: System Classification(s): All Classifications; Compliance: MUST Agencies MUST consult with the GCSB for the key management requirements for HGCE.